-Usually a website has a default or master content language set up during installation.
-You can set up languages for catalog entry content, such as productCommerce: various forms of merchandise that you can display and purchase from the public site, including products, variations/SKUs, bundles, packages and dynamic packages.
-(SKUCommerce: Stock Keeping Unit; corresponds to a purchasable product with specific characteristics.
+Usually, a website has a default or master content language set up during installation.
+You can set up languages for catalog entry content, such as productCommerce: various forms of merchandise that you can display and purchase from the public site, including products, variations/SKUs, bundles, and packages.
+Also known as a catalog entry.
+(SKUCommerce: Stock keeping unit; corresponds to a purchasable product with specific characteristics.
 For example, a product line of shirts has individual variations/SKUs for sleeve size, color, and collar size.) descriptions, for your website at the catalogCommerce: a top-level container for catalog entries such as categories, products, and variants (SKUs). level.
 This means that when you configure a language for a catalog, you define catalog entry descriptions in that language.

 To work with multiple languages for Episerver Commerce content, first enable the languages in the CMS admin and edit views.
 Next, language-specific fields appear, ready for translation in edit view; product descriptions that are not yet translated appear empty if they are displayed on the front-end site.

 Translating catalog content is similar to translating CMS content, such as pages and blocks.
-Episerver uses specific language settings for catalogs, markets, and payment and shipping methods in Commerce.
+Episerver uses specific language settings for catalogsCommerce: a top-level container for catalog entries such as categories, products, and variants (SKUs)., marketsOne or more countries, regions or customer groups, to which you want to apply languages, catalogs, currencies or promotions.
+The market features support targeted merchandising and personalization., and payment and shipping methods in Episerver Commerce.

-- Activate the language in the CMS admin and edit view, as described in Multi-language management.
+- Activate the language in the CMS admin and edit view, as described in Managing website languages.

 Enable the language in edit view to make it available for editors to translate content, and to make the website's start page available in that language, for proper display of translated content.